Pranavi25/java-app/README.md

     Hello this is my First tweet #Toronto #myfirsttweet 50.089:-46.890 The above tweet will be posted on the twitter.
 #### Show Tweet
-This will enable to view the tweet with th
+This will enable to view the tweet with the given id and their specified fields which are in a list format.
+The following are few fields that can be viewed: created_at,  hashtags, user_mentions, coordinates, retweet_count,